canjs/canjs/guides/getting-started-tutorial/app-state.md

 ```

 This will be a very common pattern in your applications.
 This setter is our
 event handler.
-Any time a restaurant is selected (i.e., the Application
+Any time a restaurant is selected (i.e., the AppState's
-State's restaurant property is updated), we obtain its menus from our service,
+restaurant property is updated), we obtain its menus from our service,
-and then update the Application State's menus attribute.
+and then update the AppState's menus attribute.

 To make the OrderForm component show and the RestaurantList component hide,
 we use conditional stache tags in `base_template.stache`, as shown below: